Leadership Biographies

 Randy Moore

-A picture of Forest Service Chief Randy Moore.
+20th Forest Service Chief

 Prior to serving as Chief, he served as Pacific Southwest regional forester from 2007 to 2021, where he was responsible for 18 national forests in California, covering one-fifth of the state on 20 million acres of land.
 He also oversaw State & Private Forestry programs in Hawaii and the U.S.-affiliated Pacific Islands.
-Chief Moore served as regional forester for the Eastern Region in Wisconsin, forest supervisor for Mark Twain National Forest in Missouri and in myriad other roles throughout the agency.
-He began his 45-year career in 1978 with USDA’s Natural Resources Conservation Service in North Dakota and joined the Forest Service in 1981.
+Randy served as regional forester for the Eastern Region in Wisconsin, forest supervisor for Mark Twain National Forest in Missouri and in myriad other roles throughout the agency.
+He began his career with USDA’s Natural Resources Conservation Service in North Dakota and joined the Forest Service in 1981.

 Angela Coleman